zzcczc/COMP0035-tutorials-2025/docs/3_code_quality/3-04-github-actions.md

-# 3. (Optional) GitHub Actions workflow to automate linting
+# 4. GitHub Actions workflow to automate linting

-**This activity is optional**, you can skip to the [next activity](3-05-static-analysis.md).

-[GitHub Actions](https://docs.github.com/en/actions) is a GitHub feature that allows you run automated worklflows on your repository code using a virtual server within the GitHub ecosystem.
+[GitHub Actions](https://docs.github.com/en/actions) is a GitHub feature that allows you run automated workflows on your repository code using a virtual server within the GitHub ecosystem.
 For example, a workflow that runs a linter or static analyser and reports the results every time you push your code changes to GitHub.